Continuous Commissioning leads to $6 Million in Energy Reduction

 We look at our whole portfolio.
 We have a mandated obligation to go back and perform an energy analysis and revisit all of our sites every four years to look for additional opportunities.
 We also have a performance assurance agreement in place with one of our prime contractors, which is called a “Pass Agreement.”
 This contractor works under this agreement with our internal O&M Controls team and identifies potential cost issues on our HVAC and controls systems.
 We are required to perform assessments of at least 25% of our sites each year; however, we realize our fully vested interest is quite significant and conduct ASHRAE Level 1 audits annually at all sites.
 From those, we normally develop at least three investment-grade ASHRAE Level lll audits for submission and to implement.

 We constantly monitor our largest consumers of energy remotely and look for deviations and exceptions past our acceptable thresholds.
 When we see a variance exception in our utility usage, we know that there is something wrong.
-When we see an issue at a site, we physically go to that site and verify whether the problem is mission-related, a controls issue or a mechanical issue.
+When we see an issue at a site, we physically go to that site and verify whether the problem is mission-related, a controls issue, or a mechanical issue.
 We avoid dispatching any contractors if the issue hasn’t been vetted by our staff first.
 This results in maintenance savings.

 For example, let’s take a look at Fort Pickett.
 Our regional training site campus is critical to the operations at Fort Pickett.
-Due to its complexity and size, it is a large user of power, and if not monitored daily can easily become a challenge.
+Due to its complexity and size, it is a large user of power, and if not monitored daily, can easily become a challenge.
 On-site, there is half a megawatt of solar PV and in the facilities over 120 heat pumps along with boilers, ERVs, and primary/secondary hydronic loops with frequency drives.
 We are looking at opportunities there with punching in wells for ground source heat pumps as well as a battery backup system for the PV array.

 A good example for that particular site is when we discovered some anomalies on the incoming power or “line side” where fluctuations in power were resulting in control board failures and compressor motor winding issues.
 We had to investigate those anomalies and identify whether the issue was actually on the line side, or was it a load issue past our internal main distribution panel.
 That resulted in transformers being rewound.
 We find these types of issues and anomalies only through daily monitoring and tracking of utility usage and cost.